 where $X$ is a random variable describing an independent and identically distributed (i.i.d.) host, and $\boldsymbol{W}$ is a random $n$-vector describing a perfect watermark.

-\item \textit{Maximum watermark power.} It is also desirable to obtain the maximum power of a perfect steganographic watermark, $\|\mathbf{w}\|^2_\mathrm{max}\triangleq \max_{m\in\{1,2,\ldots,r\}} \|\mathbf{w}^{(m)}\|^2$, which is the worst-case embedding distortion associated to a single message.
+\item \textit{Maximum watermark power.} It is also desirable to obtain the maximum power of a perfect steganographic watermark, $\|\mathbf{w}\|^2_\mathrm{max}\triangleq \max_{m\in\{1,2,\ldots,r\}} \|\mathbf{w}^{(m)}\|^2$, which is the worst-case embedding distortion.
 To this end we may use the following rearrangement inequality~\cite[Chapter~10]{hardy34:inequalities}: